SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/readme.md

 - At initialization, a thread is created and the application_start() function is called along the thread.
 - All the activities are handled in the application_start() function.
-- Firstly wifi is initialized, M4-TA secure handshake is established to send commands to TA, TA is switched to STANDBY_WITH_RAM_RETENTION mode.
+- Firstly wifi is initialized, M4-NWP secure handshake is established to send commands to NWP, NWP is switched to STANDBY_WITH_RAM_RETENTION mode.
-- Power Manager service is initialized, the processor is switched to PS4 state and the clock is 32 MHz (Power Save) using \ref sl_si91x_power_manager_init.
+- Power Manager service is initialized, the processor is switched to PS4 state and the clock is 32 MHz (Power Save) using  sl_si91x_power_manager_init.
-- According to the revised implementation, the PS4 and PS3 powersave modes will continue to use the same clock frequency (32MHz).
+- According to the revised implementation, the PS4 and PS3 power_save modes will continue to use the same clock frequency (32MHz).
-- All the possible events are ored and passed to the \ref sl_si91x_power_manager_subscribe_ps_transition_event along with the callback function address.
+- All the possible events are ored and passed to the  sl_si91x_power_manager_subscribe_ps_transition_event along with the callback function address.
-- RAM retention is enabled and configured using \ref sl_si91x_power_manager_configure_ram_retention.
+- RAM retention is enabled and configured using  sl_si91x_power_manager_configure_ram_retention.

 - Upon button press, it changes the state and performs sleep-wakeup operations.
-  - PS4 -> PS2: Unwanted peripherals are powered off using \ref sl_si91x_power_manager_remove_peripheral_requirement, PS2 state requirement is added using \ref sl_si91x_power_manager_add_ps_requirement.
+  - PS4 -> PS2: Unwanted peripherals are powered off using  sl_si91x_power_manager_remove_peripheral_requirement, PS2 state requirement is added using  sl_si91x_power_manager_add_ps_requirement.
-  - PS2 -> PS4: To transmit to PS2, remove the requirement for the PS2 state using \ref sl_si91x_power_manager_remove_ps_requirement and add a requirement for the PS4 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS4.
+  - PS2 -> PS4: To transmit to PS2, remove the requirement for the PS2 state using  sl_si91x_power_manager_remove_ps_requirement and add a requirement for the PS4 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS4.
   - PS4 -> PS4 Sleep -> PS4:
     - Wakeup Source is selected as the calendar second trigger.
-The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using \ref sl_si91x_calendar_set_configuration, the calendar is initialized using \ref sl_si91x_calendar_init, the second trigger is selected as wakeup source using \ref sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using \ref sl_si91x_calendar_register_sec_trigger_callback.
+The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using  sl_si91x_calendar_set_configuration, the calendar is initialized using  sl_si91x_calendar_init, the second trigger is selected as wakeup source using  sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using  sl_si91x_calendar_register_sec_trigger_callback.
-    - Now soc goes to sleep using \ref sl_si91x_power_manager_sleep.
-Upon wake-up, the calendar is stopped using \ref sl_si91x_calendar_rtc_stop and callback is unregistered using \ref sl_si91x_calendar_unregister_sec_trigger_callback.
+    - Now soc goes to sleep using  sl_si91x_power_manager_sleep.
+Upon wake-up, the calendar is stopped using  sl_si91x_calendar_rtc_stop and callback is unregistered using  sl_si91x_calendar_unregister_sec_trigger_callback.

-  - PS4 -> PS3: To transmit to PS3, remove the requirement for PS4 state using \ref sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
+  - PS4 -> PS3: To transmit to PS3, remove the requirement for PS4 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
   - PS3 -> PS3 Sleep -> PS3:
     - Wakeup Source is selected as the calendar second trigger.
-The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using \ref sl_si91x_calendar_set_configuration, the calendar is initialized using \ref sl_si91x_calendar_init, the second trigger is selected as wakeup source using \ref sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using \ref sl_si91x_calendar_register_sec_trigger_callback.
+The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using  sl_si91x_calendar_set_configuration, the calendar is initialized using  sl_si91x_calendar_init, the second trigger is selected as wakeup source using  sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using  sl_si91x_calendar_register_sec_trigger_callback.
-    - Now soc goes to sleep using \ref sl_si91x_power_manager_sleep.
-Upon wake-up, the calendar is stopped using \ref sl_si91x_calendar_rtc_stop and callback is unregistered using \ref sl_si91x_calendar_unregister_sec_trigger_callback.
+    - Now soc goes to sleep using  sl_si91x_power_manager_sleep.
+Upon wake-up, the calendar is stopped using  sl_si91x_calendar_rtc_stop and callback is unregistered using  sl_si91x_calendar_unregister_sec_trigger_callback.

-  - PS3 -> PS2: Unwanted peripherals are powered off using \ref sl_si91x_power_manager_remove_peripheral_requirement.
-To transmit to PS2, remove the requirement for PS3 state using \ref sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
+  - PS3 -> PS2: Unwanted peripherals are powered off using  sl_si91x_power_manager_remove_peripheral_requirement.
+To transmit to PS2, remove the requirement for PS3 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
-  - PS3 -> PS2: Unwanted peripherals are powered off using \ref sl_si91x_power_manager_remove_peripheral_requirement.
-To transmit to PS2, remove the requirement for PS3 state using \ref sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
+  - PS3 -> PS2: Unwanted peripherals are powered off using  sl_si91x_power_manager_remove_peripheral_requirement.
+To transmit to PS2, remove the requirement for PS3 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS3 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
   - PS2 -> PS2 Sleep -> PS2:
     - Wakeup Source is selected as the calendar second trigger.
-The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using \ref sl_si91x_calendar_set_configuration, the calendar is initialized using \ref sl_si91x_calendar_init, the second trigger is selected as wakeup source using \ref sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using \ref sl_si91x_calendar_register_sec_trigger_callback.
+The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using  sl_si91x_calendar_set_configuration, the calendar is initialized using  sl_si91x_calendar_init, the second trigger is selected as wakeup source using  sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using  sl_si91x_calendar_register_sec_trigger_callback.
-    - Now soc goes to sleep using \ref sl_si91x_power_manager_sleep.
+    - Now soc goes to sleep using  sl_si91x_power_manager_sleep.
-    - Upon wakeup, the calendar is stopped using \ref sl_si91x_calendar_rtc_stop and the callback is unregistered using \ref sl_si91x_calendar_unregister_sec_trigger_callback.
+    - Upon wakeup, the calendar is stopped using  sl_si91x_calendar_rtc_stop and the callback is unregistered using  sl_si91x_calendar_unregister_sec_trigger_callback.
-  - PS2 -> PS3: To transmit to PS3, remove the requirement for the PS2 state using \ref sl_si91x_power_manager_remove_ps_requirement and add the requirement for the PS3 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
+  - PS2 -> PS3: To transmit to PS3, remove the requirement for the PS2 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for the PS3 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS3.
-  - PS3 -> PS4: To transmit to PS3, remove the requirement for PS3 state using \ref sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS4 state using \ref sl_si91x_power_manager_add_ps_requirement switches the power state to PS4.
+  - PS3 -> PS4: To transmit to PS3, remove the requirement for PS3 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS4 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS4.

   - PS4 -> PS0 -> Restarts the soc
-    - The TA is switched to STANDBY_POWER_SAVE which means, sleep without retention.
+    - The NWP is switched to STANDBY_POWER_SAVE which means, sleep without retention.
     - Wakeup Source is selected as the calendar second trigger.
-The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using \ref sl_si91x_calendar_set_configuration, the calendar is initialized using \ref sl_si91x_calendar_init, the second trigger is selected as wakeup source using \ref sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using \ref sl_si91x_calendar_register_sec_trigger_callback.
+The calendar peripheral is initialized before setting it as a wakeup source, the RC clock is selected using  sl_si91x_calendar_set_configuration, the calendar is initialized using  sl_si91x_calendar_init, the second trigger is selected as wakeup source using  sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using  sl_si91x_calendar_register_sec_trigger_callback.
-    - It goes to PS0 state using \ref sl_si91x_power_manager_add_ps_requirement.
+    - It goes to PS0 state using  sl_si91x_power_manager_add_ps_requirement.
 After waking up using the calendar one-second trigger, it restarts the controller.

 ## Prerequisites/Setup Requirements